Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 ![Screenshot of tool dialog](./images/Screenshot_AnalysisSettings_ExcludedSources.png)

+## <a name="Directions"></a>How can I generate directions with transit?
+Unfortunately, ArcMap's directions engine does not support directions with public transit.
+If you attempt to generate directions using a Route or Closest Facility, you will not see directions that make sense for public transit.
+Your only option would be to post-process your results using the [Copy Traversed Source Features (with Transit)](https://github.com/Esri/public-transit-tools/blob/master/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md#CopyTraversed) tool and generate your own directions using the output from that tool, which would be a significant effort.

+## <a name="CopyTraversed"></a>How can I find out which transit lines were used in my Route or Closest Facility analysis?
+When you solve a Route or Closest Facility analysis, the resulting routes are given as a single line feature with attributes that describe the entire journey.
+If you would like to find out which individual transit stops and lines were used in this journey, you can use the [Copy Traversed Source Features (with Transit)](https://github.com/Esri/public-transit-tools/blob/master/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md#CopyTraversed) tool in the Transit Analysis Tools toolbox that is included in the Add GTFS to a Network Dataset download.

 ## <a name="Memory"></a>I got a Memory Error, or ArcMap hung or crashed
 ArcMap is a 32-bit application, which means that even if you have a powerful computer with lots of memory, ArcMap cannot make use of all those resources.
 Memory errors (or hanging or crashing) are not uncommon when solving large network analysis problems.